Wong's King: Reception

-Chinese Restaurant News named Wong's King the third best Chinese restaurant in the U.S. in 2010.
+Chinese Restaurant News named Wong's King the third-best Chinese restaurant in the U.S. in 2010.
 The business was one of ten recipients of the Overall Excellence Award at the magazine's sixth annual Top 100 Chinese Restaurants in the USA Awards, which were presented at The Venetian Las Vegas.
-Clarissa Wei ranked the business number 37 in CNN's 2017 list of the 50 best Chinese restaurants in the U.S. and said, "Wong's is an authentic dim sum joint in an Asian strip mall where you can get the whole carts-piled-with-steamed-buns-and-dumplings experience ...
+Clarissa Wei ranked Wong's King number 37 in CNN's 2017 list of the 50 best Chinese restaurants in the U.S. and said:Wong's is an authentic dim sum joint in an Asian strip mall where you can get the whole carts-piled-with-steamed-buns-and-dumplings experience ...
 Despite the long lines, servers are friendly, the food emotes pure Hong Kong goodness and there's no rushing you out the door, an unfortunate practice in too many popular dim sum places.
 The pork shu mai and steamed buns are customer favorites."